Diploma of Higher Education - DipHE

 Careers and opportunities

-Gestalt counselling is a tool for helping people deal with difficulties including anxiety, depression, stress, self-confidence issues, bereavement, relationship difficulties or family problems.
+Humanistic counselling can help people deal with difficulties including anxiety, depression, stress, self-confidence issues, bereavement, relationship difficulties or family problems.

 Increased awareness in society about mental health and events such as the coronavirus pandemic have increased the demand for counselling and therapy services.
 As a counsellor, you can have a significant positive impact on people's health and wellbeing, and help take the pressure off other health services such as GPs and hospitals.